A Guide to the Best Ethical Hacking Certification Bootcamps

 5. Code Fellows

-This online bootcamp is based in Seattle, WA and offers courses for beginners, as well as those already experienced to refresh their skills.
+This online boot camp is based in Seattle, WA, and offers courses for beginners, as well as those already experienced to refresh their skills.

-The beginners-bootcamp will prepare students for entry-level jobs in the ethical hacking field.
+The beginner’s boot camp will prepare students for entry-level jobs in the ethical hacking field.

 Graduates have gone on to work for companies like Nike, Amazon, XBOX, and Starbucks.

-With security breach simulations as a regular part of instruction.
+Security breach simulations as a regular part of instruction.

 Network and mobile security are an integral part of the program.